wolfeidau/rake-bamboo-plugin/README.md

     rspec spec

-10. Add this project to your favourite online project hosting site.
+14. Add this project to your favourite online project hosting site.
+15. Navigate to the capabiltity admin interface and click the "Auto Detection" link, this should detect the installed ruby and it's associated gemsets.
+16. Create a plan which uses the online project site and add a job with a Rake Task which runs the spec target using the 1.9.3@rails3 runtime.

+# Roadmap

+In the future I would like to further improve the integration

 # Links